TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/global-types-config-examples.md

 ## Conclusion

-All the notifications in the same type will have the same style properties.<br/>
+All notifications of the same type will have the same style properties.

-What is important, is the `successConfig`, `errorConfig`, `warningConfig` and the `infoConfig` overwrites the `globalConfig` setting, but only for their types.<br/>
+Importantly, the `successConfig`, `errorConfig`, `warningConfig` and the `infoConfig` overwrites the `globalConfig` setting, but only for its own types.<br/>
-To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md)<br/> and the [ORDER OF SETTINGS OVERWRITING](../comprehensive-configuration/order-of-settings-overwriting.md) sections.
+To find out more, go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md)<br/> and the [ORDER OF SETTINGS OVERWRITING](../comprehensive-configuration/order-of-settings-overwriting.md) sections.